 I hesitate to say it when the 64 Audio U6t costs a bit over $1k but this is a great everyday carry and plays very well with just about any vocal-centric genre you throw at it.
 The fact it can be easily driven by most DAPs makes it all the more appealing.
 Very little to fault here.

-64 Audio continues the reimagination of their Audiophile series of in-ear monitors with the recent launch of their new and more affordable universal product to date, the U6t.
+64 Audio continues the reimagination of its Audiophile series of in-ear monitors with the recent launch of its new and more affordable universal product to date, the U6t.

-Now, we actually reviewed the original A6 back when it originally launched in late 2016/early 2017.
+Now, I actually reviewed the original A6 back when it was originally launched in late 2016/early 2017.
 That is still the mainstay of the company’s lineup to this day under the A6t moniker